theGreatStefan/Scala/NeuralNetwork2/README.md

-Basic Neural network with supervied learning
+General Neural network with one hidden layer.

+- Only requires you to specify the number of input, hidden and output neurons.